BOB DEGUS

 I realized that my gift for photography and love of theatre merged into something called cinema.
 So armed with this... ah... revelatory "insight" (brilliant, LOL, I know...)
 I switched majors to filmmaking, sadly ending my family's dreams for me to be a wedding photographer.

 It would take me a while to find my path, working as a sound editor, cinematographer, post-production supervisor, and almost every other job on a film set (including caterer) until all that lead me to film producing.
-Of course, producing would eventually lead me to write and direct my own work, as I fell in love with actors and what they do.

 I laugh (with affection) at my naive younger me, who had no idea that the businesses of film, theater and commercials were separate things to be mastered.
 I spent a lot of my twenties sitting in the old art house movie theaters in New York watching everything that was playing, from the brilliant Renée Jeanne Falconetti in The Passion of Jean of Arc to the films of the French New Wave and of course the latest Orson Welles revivals.
 How many nights and afternoons did I sit in the Cinema Village or Film Forum?
 It's impossible to say.

 However, at some point, I had another epiphany, this time it was that the feature film industry was in Hollywood and not in NYC, so I moved to LA.
-Five years later, I was invited to join the Academy of Motion Picture Arts and Sciences.
-I could tell you about the first six months in LA when I sent out over 400 resumes and did not get one job interview, but perhaps that's for a chapter in my off-in-the-future book.
+A few years later, by 28 or 29, I had produced two Oscar-nominated short films, and I was invited to join the Academy of Motion Picture Arts and Sciences.
+I was one of the youngest members (everyone else was SO VERY OLD, I thought, then...) and now, times have changed, and I am one of "those" older members I used to look at... (well not THAT old)...
 LOL.

 Like Little Bob who took apart film projectors to see how all those still images became a moving picture, I am still fascinated by how we use image technology to tell stories.
-I've immersed myself in the emerging technology of virtual reality (VR) and have become enough of an expert in it that I teach it at the university level.
+I've immersed myself in the emerging technology of virtual reality (VR) and have become enough of an expert in it that I taught it at the university level.

 Basically, I love the art of storytelling, turning our dreams into reality; making the seemingly impossible, possible.
 I believe that film and theatre-makers are no different from the storytellers of old – walkers between our known world and that of the unknown, between the infinite and incomprehensible, part magician, part shaman, and part guide.